Filetypes and metadata

 Channels

-Expanding the first, we can see that its fluor is TagYFP, a fluorophore with emission_wavelength of 524nm and excitation_wavelength of 508nm.
+In the first (metadata.images[0].pixels.channels[0]), we can see that its name is TagYFP, a fluorophore with emission_wavelength of 524nm and excitation_wavelength of 508nm.

-Expanding the second, we can see that its fluor is mRFP1.2, a fluorophore with emission_wavelength of 612nm and excitation_wavelength of 590nm.
+In the first (metadata.images[0].pixels.channels[1]), we can see that its name is mRFP1.2, a fluorophore with emission_wavelength of 612nm and excitation_wavelength of 590nm.

-Expanding the third, we see that it has no fluor, emission_wavelength or excitation_wavelength listed.
+In the first (metadata.images[0].pixels.channels[2]), we see that its name is TL DIC and no emission_wavelength or excitation_wavelength is listed.
 Its illumination_type is listed as ‘transmitted’, so this is simply an image of the yeast cells with no fluorophores used.

 Pixel size